Summer Programs for Educators

 Option 2: Register with a School Purchase Order

-• Download the paper registration form: 2024 BAWP Forum Registration Form and submit to bawp@berkeley.edu (please do not submit via US mail)
+• Download the paper registration form: 2026 BAWP Summer Open Program Registration Form (coming soon!) and submit to bawp@berkeley.edu (please do not submit via US mail)

 Discount

 • Groups of 3 or more teachers from one school get a 20% discount!
-If paying online, discount will be automatically applied.
-If registering and paying with a school PO, apply discount to total.
+Email the office for discount code at bawp@berkeley.edu

 I feel like my eyes have opened.
 I have been on a constant learning curve, yet I still got so much from this workshop.
 I think that teachers—new, veteran and in-between— can all benefit from the specific strategies for supporting English learners as writers from the get-go.
 I think this workshop happens at the right time for the summer, because with time off, I am excited about planning and implementing what I’ve learned.